 The last time I worked a shift as a nurse was in November 2019.
 Since then, I've been unable to work because of my depression, and specifically because of psychomotor retardation.
 I didn't want to apply for disability until it got to the point that I was quite sure I wasn't going to be able… Continue reading Adventures Applying for Disability

 Recently, I came across a post that was a myths vs. facts type deal on mental illness stigma.
 One of the myths identified was that people with mental illness are disabled.
-The blogger's response was that, on some days, mental illness could make it harder to work for some people, but there are also people… Continue reading Is It Helpful to Sanitize Mental Illness?
+The blogger's response was that, on some days, mental illness could make it harder to work for some people, but there are also people… Continue reading Do Attempts to Sanitize Mental Illness Actually Reduce Stigma?

 I've never been a big social media person.
 Before I started blogging, I briefly had a Facebook account, but that didn't last long.
-Once I started blogging, I created accounts on Pinterest and Twitter.
-I started a new Facebook account, but deleted that pretty quickly because I just don't like Facebook.
-Last year, I created… Continue reading My Depression’s Cooling Relationship with Social Media
+Once I started blogging in 2017, I started using social media more, but that's contracted, in part because of depression, and in part because of COVID.
+When I started this blog, I… Continue reading My Depression’s Cooling Relationship with Social Media